wnowak10/dku/README.md

 $ pip install -r requirements.txt
 ```

-To get final, assembled model accuracy, run:
+1. To get final, assembled model accuracy, run:

 `$ python ensemble.py`

 This file uses `pkl`ed predictions which are generated in `pipeline.py`.

-To see "audit", see:
+3. To see "audit", see:

 - `eda.py` for visualizations.
 - `correlations.py` for bivariate statistical testing.

-Some reflections on this challenge:
+4. Some reflections on this challenge:

 - The data is imbalanced.
 As a result, I tried to built 2 models -- one on the entire training set, and one on a set where the `0` class was under sampled ... in theory allowing us to build a classifier which looked for more nuance in the `1` classes (as opposed to just predicting `0` each time, which would give ~93% accuracy).
 - I spend some time looking at plots and creating features, but more time and experimentation would likely improve things.
 - I used GridSearchCV to optimize hyper parameters.
 - I used a boosted decision tree as they tend to perform well with class imbalanced prediction problems, and they are fast to train, resistant to overfitting, and better able to handle non-linearities.
 I also tried logistic regression and random forests.
 I did not try to architect a neural network.
+- The `wage` column was very bothersome, as most entries were 0 and there were some very large values where the individual made less than #50K a year.
+I tried to address a bit of this confusion in `initial_data_prep.py`.
+- Other features, too, are generated in `initial_data_prep.py`.

 ---------------